abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

 ## Key Tasks to Complete

-TODO: walk through forking, everyhting revovles around this project now.
-Also add issue and mr summary, and gitlab duo

-Starting flow is: Create your sub group, fork in project

 * [ ] Step 1: Create a new Subgroup
   * Before we move over our template project, go ahead and click **Create new subgroup** in the group redeemed for us
   * Under **Subgroup name**, provide a group name (**Tanuki-Racing-Group**)